jdsandifer/BrickFunFacts/README.md

 # BrickFunFacts
 A simple LEGO® fun facts app.

-This was a tutorial project that I took a step further.
+This was a tutorial project that I took a few steps further.
-Here's a quick summary of my improvements:
+Here's a summary of my improvements:

 - Themed the general fun facts tutorial as a LEGO app.
   (Followed LEGO Group guidelines for the use of their